WillBrownsberger/wp-issues-crm/README.md

 				-- showed as readonly on update
 				-- showed as input on search
+				must add element readonly_subtype to determine type of control -- may be text or select
+			+ updateonly is roughly reverse of readonly -- shows only on update screens, not searchable -- not displayed on search
-				must add element readonly_subtype to determine type of control -- may be text or select ! three special types are supported by option arrays within the constituent class and functions in form_utilities class -- these fields are itemized in the array serialized_field_types in the base_definitions class
+				-- displayed as updateable on update or save screen must add element updateonly_subtype to determine type of control -- may be text or select ! three special types are supported by option arrays within the constituent class and functions in form_utilities class -- these fields are itemized in the array serialized_field_types in the base_definitions class
 					+ emails -- repeating group of emails with type (arrays in constituent class definition support this)